 We all need housing; Northampton needs a lot of housing.
 The people who work here should be able to afford to live here, particularly the people that make our city function.
 My work on the Housing Partnership has shown me what can be done by city council to promote and grow affordable housing.
 If elected, I would work to:

-Support initiatives to build more affordable and middle-cost housing, and support existing affordable housing
+Support initiatives to build more affordable, workforce, and middle-cost housing, and support existing affordable housing

-Offer municipally-owned high-speed internet, and improve existing municipal services like water, sewers, and roads
+Offer municipally-owned high-speed internet, and improve existing municipal services like water, sewers, roads, sidewalks, and schools

 Walk, wheel, drive, bus, or bike–we all need to get around.
 Roads and sidewalks need to be well-maintained, as a matter of accessibility, of justice, and of practicality.
 Ward 3 in particular has suffered recent and ongoing pain points surrounding sidewalks and snow clearing.
 I want to push the city to: